mebeim/aoc/2021/README.md

             yield (rr, cc)
 ```

-Since we merely need coordinates, we can just pass heigh and width of the grid
+Since we merely need coordinates, we can just pass height and width of the grid
 as arguments and avoid calling `len()` every single time:

 ```python